Novident/novident-tree-view/doc/recipes/tree_file/nodes_declaration.md

 ### 📂 Directory

 As we know, a `Directory` is just a type of file that has a `name` (you can add the rest yourself), a `creation date`, and can contain `children`.

-_If you're wondering why we didn't add a comment here about skipping the definition of the `NodeVisitor` methods, it's because, by default, `NodeContainer` already defines these methods, which saves us from having to create them ourselves._

 ```dart
 import 'package:flutter/foundation.dart';